 Section 5.
 Vacancies.

-Any vacancy occurring in the Board shall be filled by a ⅔rds vote of the Board.
+Any vacancy occurring in the Board shall be filled by a two-thirds vote of the Board.

 Section 6.
 Compensation.

-No Director of this corporation shall receive, directly or indirectly, any salary, compensation or emolument therefrom in his or her capacity as Director, but the Board may authorize reimbursement for expenses incurred by Directors in the performance of their regular duties as specified in section 1 of this Article.
+No Director of this corporation shall receive, directly or indirectly, any salary, compensation or emolument therefrom in his or her capacity as a Director or Officer, but the Board may authorize reimbursement for expenses incurred by Directors in the performance of their regular duties as specified in section 1 of this Article.
 Directors may not be compensated for rendering services to the corporation in any capacity other than Director unless such other compensation is allowable under the provisions of Sections 7 and 8 of this Article.

 ARTICLE III – OFFICERS